BitGameEN/ela_hackathon/README.md

 # ela_hackathon
-This is a project based on Elastos P2P carrier, which aims to help self-media publish message.
-It was originally started at participating 2018 Elastos Hackathon.
+This is a project based on Elastos P2P carrier, which aims to help self-media publish messages.
+It originally started at participating 2018 Elastos Hackathon.